List of United States Supreme Court leaks: 21st century

 Multiple former law clerks leaked details about the 2000 Bush v.
 Gore decision to Vanity Fair in 2004.

 In 2012, days after the ruling in National Federation of Independent Business v.
 Sebelius was announced, CBS News's Jan Crawford reported that Chief Justice John Roberts had switched his vote, from initially wanting to strike down the law in question, to eventually voting to uphold it.

-In 2019, CNN reported on Roberts switching his vote in another high profile case, Department of Commerce v.
+In 2019, CNN reported on Roberts switching his vote in another high-profile case, Department of Commerce v.
 New York, which considered whether a question about citizenship status could be added to the 2020 United States census.

 In 2022, during oral arguments in Arizona v.
 City and County of San Francisco, California, Justice Stephen Breyer commented that a claim was "pretty similar to what we just allowed in that case of the attorney general", inadvertently revealing the Court's decision in Cameron v.
 EMW Women's Surgical Center, P.S.C., eight days before it would be published.

-In November 2022, The New York Times reported that Rev. Rob Schenck, a former anti-abortion leader, had written a letter to Chief Justice Roberts in July about how he had been told in advance that Burwell v.
+In July 2022, Christian minister Rob Schenck, a former anti-abortion leader who had led a D.C.-based evangelical nonprofit group, sent a letter to Chief Justice Roberts saying that, in 2014, he had been told in advance that Burwell v.
 Hobby Lobby Stores, Inc. would be decided in favor of Hobby Lobby, and that the opinion would be authored by Justice Samuel Alito.
 Schenck reportedly obtained this information from a donor, Gayle Wright, who, with her husband, had dinner with Alito and his wife.
-Alito called the leak allegation "completely false," and that his relationship with the Wrights was "casual and purely social."
+Schenck gave interviews on the matter to the New York Times, which reported on it in November 2022, stating that "in months of examining Mr. Schenck’s claims, The Times found a trail of contemporaneous emails and conversations that strongly suggested he knew the outcome and the author of the Hobby Lobby decision before it was made public."
+Alito denied the allegation, and said his relationship with the Wrights was "casual and purely social."

+In 2023, Joan Biskupic reported in her book Nine Black Robes that Chief Justice Roberts and Justice Anthony Kennedy had made negotiations with each other on two gay rights cases: Roberts would join Kennedy in granting, vacating, and remanding Pavan v.
+Smith, ruling that Arkansas could not prevent the name of a lesbian mother who had not given birth from appearing on her child's birth certificate; and Kennedy would join Roberts in granting the appeal of Masterpiece Cakeshop v.
+Colorado Civil Rights Commission.
+Biskupic also wrote that the two orders were deliberately announced on the same day: June 26, 2017.

+In 2023, CNN reported that the justices left their first conference on Allen v.
+Milligan without a consensus on either side.
+However, after a series of negotiations between Chief Justice Roberts and Justice Brett Kavanaugh, the chief justice convinced Kavanaugh, who was "[a]mbivalent during early internal debate," to join him in holding that Alabama's congressional districts were likely illegally racially gerrymandered.